revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-16. Can a primary key and foreign key contains null?
+16. Can a primary key and foreign key contain null?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> A primary key field in the table cannot contains null as a value.
-But that is not the case with foreign key.
-A foreign key is used to stablize a relation between two tables and it can contain null value.
+> A primary key field in the table cannot contain null as a value.
+But that is not the case with a foreign key.
+A foreign key is used to stabilize a relation between two tables and it can contain a  null value.

 </details>

 ---

-17. Explain about the anomalies and its types?
+17. Explain the anomalies and their types?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > Anomaly generally happens when the database is not constructed well and when the normalization concepts were not applied.
-There are 3 types of anomalies that causes problem:
+There are 3 types of anomalies that cause a problem:
-> 1. insertion anomaly: This can happen when we are trying to insert the data into the table and it is not allowed because some data is not present.
+> 1. insertion anomaly: This can happen when we are trying to insert the data into the table, and it is not allowed because some data is not present.
-> 2. update anomaly: This will happen when we have duplicate data into the table and updating one of those data will not reflects to the other data and the end user has no idea which data is the correct one.
+> 2. update anomaly: This will happen when we have duplicate data in the table and updating one of those data will not reflects toe other data and the end user has no idea which data is the correct one.
-> 3. deletion anomaly: This will happen when deletion of one data will cause other data to be deleted from the table as well.
+> 3. deletion anomaly: This will happen when the deletion of one data will cause other data to be deleted from the table as well.

 </details>

 ---

-18. Assume you have created one table as "emp" and now you want to change that table name to "employee" then what are the ways, in SQL, through which we can chnage the table name?
+18. Assume you have created one table as "emp" and now you want to change that table name to "employee" then what are the ways, in SQL, through which we can change the table name?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> For changinf the table name in SQL, we can go for `rename` command or `alter` command:
+> For changing the table name in SQL, we can go for `rename` command or `alter` command:
 With `rename`
 ```sql
 rename table emp to employee;